-New drivers' car insurance is no different from any other policy, but refers to cover for those who have just started driving.
+New driver car insurance is no different to any other policy, but refers to cover for those who have just started driving.

-Although your first car insurance policy will likely be the most expensive you ever purchase, you can save hundreds just by shopping around and finding the right cover.
+Although your first car insurance policy will likely be the most expensive you ever purchase, you can save hundreds just by comparing prices and options to finding the right cover.

 If you want an explanation of how car insurance works, read our guide What is car insurance?